Part 6: The Therapist…

 Challenge Negative Thinking

-The resources she provided were a lot of lists and descriptions of common thinking patterns, ways to challenge unhelpful thinking (or cognitive distortions), and strategies to help children feel heard and understood.
+The resources they provided were lists and descriptions of common thinking patterns, ways to challenge unhelpful thinking (or cognitive distortions), and strategies to help children feel heard and understood.
+Important resources!

-Much of this, we already knew and had incorporated in our every day lives and conversations with our son since he was little.
-Intuitively, since the age of 3, we recognized the way he viewed life and approached problems, new situations, and how he processed change - hence our endless family conversations to offer different outlooks, new perspectives, and strategies.
+Much of this, we were mindful of and had incorporated in our every day lives and conversations with our son since he was little.
+Intuitively, since the age of 3, we recognized the way he viewed life and approached problems, new situations, and how he processed change - hence our endless family conversations to offer different outlooks, new perspectives, and strategies for him.
 As we told the therapist, we kept a very open dialogue with our son (and our daughter), which was always accompanied with a heavy dose of empathy, and validation.